james-o-dev/bitburner-scripts/README.md

 * The HWGW batch scripts eventually get out of sync.
 Methods have been used to alleviate this but it comes at the expense of profit - eventually the profit is quite low...
   * To be investigated - could possibly be due to other running scripts with lower sleep times having priority (javascript stuff).
-* Sometmes HWGW only execs grow and weaken scripts and not the hack script - you to monitor it in active scripts restart `run.js` in order to solve it.
+* Sometmes HWGW only execs grow and weaken scripts and not the hack script
+	* If `HACKS QUEUED` in the `run.js` logs stay at 0 when doing HWGW, you have this problem.
+	* Resolve by `run run.js (target) --grow` and let it the GW scripts finish, before doing `run run.js (target)`.

 ## Tips